-- (b) knowingly assist or permit a client to do anything that the lawyer considers to be dishonest or dishonourable; - (c) appear before a judicial officer when the lawyer, the lawyer's associates or the client have business or personal relationships with the officer that give rise to or might reasonably appear to give rise to pressure, influence or inducement affecting the impartiality of the officer, unless all parties consent and it is in the interests of justice; - (d) endeavour or allow anyone else to endeavour, directly or indirectly, to influence the decision or action of a tribunal or any of its officials in any case or matter by any means other than open persuasion as an advocate; - (e) knowingly attempt to deceive a tribunal or influence the course of justice by offering false evidence, misstating facts or law, presenting or relying upon a false or deceptive affidavit, suppressing what ought to be disclosed or otherwise assisting in any fraud, crime or illegal conduct; - (f) knowingly misstate the contents of a document, the testimony of a witness, the substance of an argument or the provisions of a statute or like authority; - (g) knowingly assert as fact that which cannot reasonably be supported by the evidence or taken on judicial notice by the tribunal; - (h) make suggestions to a witness recklessly or knowing them to be false; - (i) deliberately refrain from informing a tribunal of any binding authority that the lawyer considers to be directly on point and that has not been mentioned by another party; - (j) improperly dissuade a witness from giving evidence or advise a witness to be absent; - (k) knowingly permit a witness or party to be presented in a false or misleading way or to impersonate another; - (I) knowingly misrepresent the client's position in the litigation or the issues to be determined in the litigation - (m) abuse, hector or harass a witness;

-- (n) when representing a complainant or potential complainant, attempt to gain a benefit for the complainant by threatening the laying of a criminal charge or by offering to seek or to procure the withdrawal of a criminal charge; - (o) needlessly inconvenience a witness; or - (p) appear before a tribunal while under the influence of alcohol or a drug.
+- (d) endeavour or allow anyone else to endeavour, directly or indirectly, to influence the decision or action of a tribunal or any of its officials in any case or matter by any means other than open persuasion as an advocate; - (e) knowingly attempt to deceive a tribunal or influence the course of justice by offering false evidence, misstating facts or law, presenting or relying upon a false or deceptive affidavit, suppressing what ought to be disclosed or otherwise assisting in any fraud, crime or illegal conduct; - (f) knowingly misstate the contents of a document, the testimony of a witness, the substance of an argument or the provisions of a statute or like authority; - (g) knowingly assert as fact that which cannot reasonably be supported by the evidence or taken on judicial notice by the tribunal; - (h) make suggestions to a witness recklessly or knowing them to be false; - (i) deliberately refrain from informing a tribunal of any binding authority that the lawyer considers to be directly on point and that has not been mentioned by another party; - (j) improperly dissuade a witness from giving evidence or advise a witness to be absent; - (k) knowingly permit a witness or party to be presented in a false or misleading way or to impersonate another; - (l) knowingly misrepresent the client's position in the litigation or the issues to be determined in the litigation - (m) abuse, hector or harass a witness; - (n) when representing a complainant or potential complainant, attempt to gain a benefit for the complainant by threatening the laying of a criminal charge or by offering to seek or to procure the withdrawal of a criminal charge; - (o) needlessly inconvenience a witness; or - (p) appear before a tribunal while under the influence of alcohol or a drug.

-In civil proceedings, a lawyer has a duty not to mislead the tribunal about the position of the client in the adversarial process.
+[1] In civil proceedings, a lawyer has a duty not to mislead the tribunal about the position of the client in the adversarial process.
 Thus, a lawyer representing a party to litigation who has made or is party to an agreement made before or during the trial by which a plaintiff is guaranteed recovery by one or more parties, notwithstanding the judgment of the court, should immediately reveal the existence and particulars of the agreement to the court and to all parties to the proceedings.

-A lawyer representing an accused or potential accused may communicate with a complainant or potential complainant, for example, to obtain factual information, to arrange for restitution or an apology from the accused, or to defend or settle any civil claims between the accused and the complainant.
+- [2] A lawyer representing an accused or potential accused may communicate with a complainant or potential complainant, for example, to obtain factual information, to arrange for restitution or an apology from the accused, or to defend or settle any civil claims between the accused and the complainant.
 However, when the complainant or potential complaint is vulnerable, the lawyer must take care not to take unfair or improper advantage of the circumstances.
 If the complainant or potential complainant is unrepresented, the lawyer should be governed by the rules about unrepresented persons and make it clear that the lawyer is acting exclusively in the interests of the accused or potential accused.
-When communicating with an unrepresented complainant or potential complainant, it is prudent to have a witness present.

-It is an abuse of the court's process to threaten to bring an action or to offer to seek withdrawal of a criminal charge in order to gain a benefit.
-See also Rules 2.02(5) and (6) and accompanying commentary.

-When examining a witness, a lawyer may pursue any hypothesis that is honestly advanced on the strength of reasonable inference, experience or intuition.
+When communicating with an unrepresented complainant or potential complainant, it is prudent to have a witness present. - [3] It is an abuse of the court's process to threaten to bring an action or to offer to seek withdrawal of a criminal charge in order to gain a benefit.
+See also rules 3.2-5 and 3.2-6 and accompanying commentary. - [4] When examining a witness, a lawyer may pursue any hypothesis that is honestly advanced on the strength of reasonable inference, experience or intuition.

-Duty as Prosecutor
+Duty as prosecutor